 For many, the loss of a pet can mirror the grief experienced when we lose a family member.
-Where the pet is the source of love, company and connection, the space left by the passing of a pet can leave an owner feeling deep sadness, isolation and loneliness.
+Where the pet is the source of love, company and connection, the space left by their passing can leave the owner feeling deep sadness, isolation and loneliness.

 Symptoms of grief

-At GriefLine we understand the need to talk about the loved one who is no longer with you.
+At Griefline we understand your need to talk about the beloved pet that is no longer with you.

 Our trained and professional volunteers can sit with your sorrow and loss and help you find ways to manage and move forward when you are ready.
 To learn more about the different symptoms of grief click here .

 Tips to cope

 In the meantime, here are some tips to help you in your time of grief: